Software-Process/Deadlock/README.md

 ## Description
 (https://software-process.github.io/) is a Q&A website in which the front-end is made using HTML/CSS/Bootstrap such that it scales accrodingly on any device resolution and the back-end is made using Node.js/MongoDB to keep track of the data.

+## Base Functionality
+* Users will be able to post questions, and mark one of the offered answers as an accepted answer.
+* Users will be able to reply to posts, propose answers, and vote up and vote down candidate answers.
+* Users will be able to browse the current most-upvoted questions, and search by keyword.

 ## Team Members
 * Dmitry
 * Vineet